srevenant/practical-docker-tools/README.md

-# Docker Mind Shift
+# Practical Docker

-Repo for Docker Mind Shift book
+Tools and Reference for the book Practical Docker.

 This is a Work in progress; ping me if you want to be a reviewer